SteelStarling/ERAU-CS225/README.md

 # CS225-Work

-Welcome, if you're looking at this and me, hi me!
+Here's all the work for CS225, hopefully organized somewhat well for future use!

-If you're looking at this and not me, something terrible has gone wrong, or maybe I'm showing it to you from my account.
+Work by: Tay

-Here's all the work for CS225, hopefully organized somewhat well for your future use!
+Taught by: Prof. Marriott @ ERAU - Prescott, Fall 2022